UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

-# Database Integration: Air Quality Study, Mortality, and Environmental Justice Data
+# 3.3 Database Integration: <br>Air Quality Study, Mortality, <br>and Environmental Justice Data

 The development of this training module was led by Dr. Cavin Ward-Caviness.